Hot Chocolate Cookie Cups with Marshmallow Creme

 - Spray a mini muffin tin with cooking spray.

-- In a small bowl, combine the flour, cocoa, salt and baking soda.
+- In a medium bowl, combine the flour, cocoa, salt and baking soda.

 - In a large bowl, combine the butter, granulated sugar and brown sugar, add the eggs and vanilla.

 - Add the flour mixture and combine well.

 - Fill the mini muffin tins ¾ full with cookie dough.